kuanb/kuanb.github.io/_posts/2017-10-27-cython-geopandas-notes.md

 ### Purpose

 The purpose of this post is to not introduce the improvements to the Geopandas library in any depth.
 For that, you should check out the aforementioned posts.
-Instead, this post is simply mean to hold notes on how the new library provides performance increases over Geopandas main/master branch.
+Instead, this post is simply meant to hold notes on how the new library provides performance increases over Geopandas main/master branch.

 # Use Case
  I will be focusing on a single use case that I found to be a pain point in Geopandas.
 That is performing “variable buffer aggregations” on a given geo-dataset.
 What needs to happen is this:

-For each geometry in the dataset, determine a buffer distance that varies Identify all other geometries in the dataset that are within that distance For all those geometries, return the result o some operation on that subset’s attributes
+For each geometry in the dataset, determine a buffer distance that varies Identify all other geometries in the dataset that are within that distance For all those geometries, return the result of some operation on that subset’s attributes

 ### An Example